LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

 ### Overview

-If your domain is using the LivePerson NLU v2 engine, there's an advanced Model Tester that's available.
+If your domain is using the **LivePerson NLU v2 engine**, there's an advanced Model Tester that's available.
 The Model Tester is designed to:

 * Provide broad testing coverage for the domain
 * Help you determine if the domain is improving or regressing from one version to the next